johnbywater/costello/README.md

             - Risk of transmission
         - Record encounters with potential cases of infection
             - Details of encounter
-                - Place
-                - Time
-            - Contact details
                 - Name
                 - Telephone number
-            - Add Notes
+                - Place
-            - Record new suspected case of infection (contact with suspected case)
+                - Date and time
                 - Type of encounter
-                - Date of encounter
         - Ask about visits to shared spaces (work, public transport, shops, gyms, restaurants, etc)
             - Identify people who shared space at the same time or afterwards
         - Record use of shared spaces
             - Notes
             - Record public transport use
             - Record gyms, restaurants, bars, etc
         - Record symptoms
         - Give advice and instructions
             - Start recording encounters with other people
             - Avoid infecting other people
                 - Quarantine requirements
                 - Wear a mask during encounters with others
                 - Avoid meeting vulnerable people
                 - Avoid using shared spaces
             - Monitor symptoms and request medical assistance if required
                 - Temperature, coughing, breathing, oxygen levels
         - Record advice and instructions given
+        - Open new suspected cases of infection...
+        - Schedule follow up interview
     - Request test for suspected case of infection
-    - Schedule follow up interview
+    - Update suspected case with test result

 Need to register who went into a shared spaces so can contact trace?